ernop/altitude-maps/REGION_TYPE_FIXES_SUMMARY.md

     if region.region_type == RegionType.COUNTRY:
         # ... process countries

-# ❌ MISSING: No handling for RegionType.REGION
+# ❌ MISSING: No handling for RegionType.AREA
 # ❌ MISSING: No error for unknown types
 ```